Daffy Duck and the Dinosaur

 Daffy Duck and the Dinosaur is a 1939 Warner Bros.
 Merrie Melodies animated cartoon short directed by Chuck Jones.
 The cartoon was released on April 22, 1939, and is the first Daffy Duck cartoon directed by Jones.

-Daffy Duck and the Dinosaur is set in a chronologically twisted Stone Age and features Daffy Duck going up against a caveman named Casper (who is a caricature of Jack Benny), and his pet Apatosaurus, Fido.
+Daffy Duck and the Dinosaur is set in a chronologically twisted Stone Age and features Daffy Duck going up against a caveman named Casper (who is a caricature of Jack Benny) and his pet Brontosaurus Fido.

 This is the last cartoon with the Vitaphone intro, which was first used in The Phantom Ship in 1936.